Have you been asked to lead your team's next strategy meeting?

 It's not your plan; it's their plan.
 Share the results from your strategic planning session and take the next steps from there.

-If you have questions about what to do next, leave them in the comments and check out our youtube page for more walkthroughs or check out our complete strategic planning starter kit:
+If you have questions about what to do next, leave them in the comments and check out our YouTube channel for more walkthroughs or check out our complete strategic planning starter kit: